m1sh1k0/auto-updater/README.md

 # Package version  changer
 This script is used to change version of given repository for version
 ## Before run
-Specify those .env variable to run auto update
+Specify those .env variables to run auto update

  Which package to change?
 - PACKAGE_NAME #Name of package you want to check